jundalisay/superb/content/en/research/constitutions/vn/chapter-1.md

 ---
 title: "POLITICAL SYSTEM"
 heading: "Chapter 1 of the Vietnamese Constitution Simplified"
-date: 2021-11-20
+weight: 1
 image: "/flags/vn.png"
 description: "The Socialist Republic of Vietnam is an independent, sovereign and united country, which in its territorial integrity comprises its mainland, islands, territorial waters and air space"
-linkb: /research/constitutions
-linkbtext: "constitutions"
-linkf: /research/constitutions
-linkftext: "constitutions"
 icon: /flags/vn.png
 ---

 Article 1.

 The Socialist Republic of Vietnam is an independent, sovereign and united country, which in its territorial integrity comprises its mainland, islands, territorial waters and air space.

 Article 2.

 Type of government envisioned

 Mentions of social class
 1. The Socialist Republic of Vietnam State is a socialist rule of law State of the people, by the people, and for the people.